 It will be a critical issue on highly trafficked sites.
 Every request can trigger a process that goes to work and takes up server resources.
 And this might easily reduce your site speed significantly.
 They may even bring your server down if you don’t have adequate resources.

 The reduced page load and speed will directly create an impact on your conversions.
 Customers tend to leave your shop if the page loads slowly.
 And as discussed, an evident drop will be seen in your conversion rates

 What happens if you use a SaaS solution on your website?

 The only task your website will perform here is that it will report the carts to the SaaS API.
-And this is usually done using asynchronous requests from your website with very little resource utilisation compared to the entire tracking built in by the plugins.
+And this is usually done using asynchronous requests from your website with very little resource utilization compared to the entire tracking built-in by the plugins.

 The remaining tasks – tracking abandoned carts, scheduling emails, sending them are all handled by the SaaS platform using its own computing resources.
 Your website does not get any additional load.